Cargo Backend

 [tools]

-"cargo:https://github.com/username/demo" = { version = "latest", locked = false }This option does not cause mise to skip cargo-binstall; it only affects the install if cargo-binstall itself falls back to compiling with cargo install.
+"cargo:https://github.com/username/demo" = { version = "latest", locked = false }This option does not cause mise to skip cargo-binstall; it affects mise's cargo install fallback when cargo-binstall reports that no prebuilt artifact is available.